sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ### Using a Key File

-The simpler example is a key file.
+The simpler example of a second factor is a key file.
 A key file is a file that needs to be present for the database to be opened.
 It's not your database file-- it's usually just a text file with a bunch of random characters.

 On its face, this may seem not very useful.
 If an attacker has access to your database file, they likely have access to other files on your computer.
-However things get more interesting if, for example, you put your key file on a USB flash drive.
+However things get more interesting if, for example, you have your database on your computer's hard drive but you have your key file on a USB flash drive.
 With this setup, you'll need to enter your master password AND have the USB stick plugged into the computer to open your database.

 To assign a key file to an existing KeePass database, go to the "Database" menu and select "Change master key".
 First, enter your master password twice (if you want to change it you can at this juncture, or just enter your old one).

 Now check the check box labeled "Key file" and then either select an existing file to be your key file, or have KeePassXC create a key file for you.
-I'd highly recommend that you have KeePassXC create a key file for you.
+For a variety of reasons I'd recommend that you have KeePassXC create a key file for you.

 ![Key file](/img/keepassxc-keyfile.png)